 Workshops and Training

-This workshop delves into how you operationalize your logic model through the development, assessment and prioritization of performance indicators.
+This workshop delves into how you operationalize your key results (logic model, DRF) through the development, assessment and prioritization of performance indicators.
 All too often, performance indicators are developed based on past practice and ease of availability, rather than relevance and utility.
 But we know that developing good performance indicators can be challenging.
 The workshop focus is on both the characteristics of quality performance indicators and the process(es) that can be used for their development, as well as the other key elements of a performance measurement strategy.

 Who Should Attend